The Niagara Physician Recruitment Program can provide physicians with resources:

 Immigration Support

-Once you have decided on a practice location the community physician recruiter can assist with obtaining your work permit through an LMIA with Service Canada.
+Once you have decided on a practice location the community physician recruiter can assist with obtaining your work permit through an either a Labour Market Impact Assessment or a C10 Significant Benefit to Canada pathway through the International Mobility Program.

-If you’re applying for an employer-specific work permit you will need to bring the following documentation to a point of entry Immigration office. ie. immigration office at an international airport or a border crossing coming into Canada.
+If you’re applying for an employer-specific work permit you will need to bring the following documentation to a point of entry Immigration office. ie. immigration office at an international airport.

 • your job offer letter.